404missinglink/goom/README.md

 ![GOOM](/misc/goom.png?raw=true "GOOM")

 Make sure you have `DOOM1.WAD` in the root dir.
-Then type `make run` to run GOOM.
+Then type `make run` to run GOON.

 # Development Status